Just a quick note wishing you all a Happy Christmas and a stitchful New Year!

 Please sign up to our mailing list today.

-The shop will remain open but please be patient as we are working fewer staffs.
-And please beware Royal Mail / some international postal services are running with some small delay.
+The shop will remain open but please be patient as we are working with fewer staff.
+Also please be aware that Royal Mail/ International Postal Services are running with a small delay.
+Thank you.
 Dismiss